What kind of strategy should I lay out to continue growing?

 I am currently running a 1 year-old construction business that's renovating the St. Louis area.
 The business generated approximately $100,000 in 2007 (gross) and I am looking for ways or available funding opportunities that will enable me to expand.
 My goal is to hire at least 2-3 full time employees (currently using subcontractors) and I would also like to offer a benefits package to them over the next 12 months.
 The business is coming in, but I am reluctant to take on too much if I cannot hire the help I will need in order to complete the tasks.
 What kinds of loans or programs are available for women in this field who have already started a business, but are growing and looking to expand?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Yes, this is a common problem, with no set answers.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Yes, this is a common problem, with no set answers.
 There's that feeling that you want to grow but you're not sure whether you can afford to take on the risks.

 This is a good time for some business planning.
 Don't shudder--I don't mean the full-blown formal document, but rather the core and essence, the essential business strategy, the key action points, and--yes--reasonable estimates of sales, costs, expenses, and cash flow as you grow.